 Statements by departments and medical examiners.

-not surprisingly, in concert with CDC/NOMS data, current research, and comparisons with groups such as the United States Army.
+is, not surprisingly, in concert with CDC/NOMS data, current research, and comparisons with groups such as the United States

 Highlights that you will find included in the study include:

-potential suicides will continue to elude prevention/awareness programs, and the need for a re-focusing of efforts to self
+reasons potential suicides will continue to elude prevention/awareness programs, and the need for a re-focusing of efforts

-will continue to exist in the reporting of police suicide, including underreporting, misclassification, the lack of updated
+continue to exist in the reporting of police suicide, including underreporting, misclassification, the lack of updated nationwide

-nationwide data, and difficulty associated with collecting data.
-NSOPS has demonstrated that such data can be collected with
+data, and difficulty associated with collecting data.
+NSOPS has demonstrated that such data can be collected with reasonable

-reasonable accuracy, however.
-Those with far greater monetary and staffing resources
+accuracy, however.
+Those with far greater monetary and staffing resources are encouraged